You are here: Home About Us

 "Mashallah, praise be to Allah, alhamdulilaah, I read the agreement [EEOC-mediated agreement allowing Muslim employees right to break Ramadan fast at Electrolux plant] and it is wonderful and excellent.
 Tears of joy are rolling down my cheeks now." –Muslim employee at Electrolux

 "The Senate District 34 DFL Central Committee wishes to thank CAIR-MN for Kashif Saroya's outstanding presentation last night at the Chanhassen Library.
-We had a great turnout for Kashif's presentation, he answered even the most controversial questions directly and informatively and he helped immensely in bridging the gaps of understanding between the non-Muslim and Muslim members of our community.
-Please convey our message of appreciation to your members and to Kashif." –Aﬃrmative Action Oﬃcer, SD34 DFL
+We had a great turnout for Kashif's presentation, he answered even the most controversial questions directly and informatively and he helped immensely in bridging the gaps of understanding between the non-Muslim and Muslim members of our community." –Aﬃrmative Action Oﬃcer, SD34 DFL

 "I congratulate the Council on American-Islamic Relations on a successful year of encouraging dialogue, protecting civil liberties and building coalitions that promote justice and mutual understanding." -Rep. Betty McCollum, D-MN